nadegeferket/TSA-QualityofLife/README.md

 # Quality of Life in Flanders: a Comparative Study Using Twitter and Survey Data
 In this repository, the code implementation can be found of the KU Leuven Master's Thesis "Quality of Life in Flanders: a Comparative Study Using Twitter and Survey Data", written by Sarah Vranken and Nadège Ferket in the academic year 2022-2023, and under the supervision of Manon Reusens and Prof. Dr. Bart Baesens.
 The project was conducted in partnership with Statistics Flanders, represented by Dr. Michael Reusens.
 This dissertation investigates the use of social media data - Twitter data in particular - as a proxy and/or complement to survey data.
 Twitter data, containing perceptions on Quality of life (QoL), is held next to multiple surveys examining the Quality of Life of the Flemish population.
 Quality of life is divided into three domains: personal well-being, social well-being, and well-being at work, which are further split up into eight specific subdomains.

 Each year, multiple surveys are sent out to Flemish citizens in order to measure perspectives on their Quality of Life.
 However, drawing results solely from these surveys may give limited insights compared to the conclusions that can be made when combining this data source with social media data.
 By giving insights into the usage of social media data to capture citizens’ perceptions about their life, official statistics can be complemented with this found data source.
 This is a pressing matter because of the declining response rate, time intensity, and both response burden and bias of surveys.
 Furthermore, social media is able to provide perceptions unobtainable from survey data, like monitoring changes in the public opinion, indicating issue salience or capturing respondents for rare events.
-## Data collection
+## Data Collection
 The following code snippet allows you to collect your own dataset per region and year using the Full-Archive Search API of Twitter.
 A bearer token provided by [Twitter](https://developer.twitter.com/en/products/twitter-api/academic-research) is needed in order to run the code below.
 More details on the code can be found on [this article](https://towardsdatascience.com/an-extensive-guide-to-collecting-tweets-from-twitter-api-v2-for-academic-research-using-python-3-518fcb71df2a), which provides an extensive step-by-step process for collecting Tweets.
 For each QoL subdomain, 10-15 keywords are defined in order to collect enough and accurate tweets for this research.
 These dictionaries are manually formultaed, based on a [QoL study](https://www.who.int/tools/whoqol/whoqol-100/docs/default-source/publishing-policies/whoqol/dutch-netherlands-whoqol-100) by the World Health Organization.
 ```python